-When talking about the rules of which colors can be used where and when, the concept starts to loose cohesion.
+When talking about the rules of which colors can be used where and when, the concept starts to lose cohesion.
 There isn’t a set of design rules when it comes to color swatches, but there are a few modern guidelines we recommend.
 There are patterns and science behind it.

 When it comes to Color swatches, try to stick to a theme.
-If you can explain your color theme with one word it will would work a lot better.
+If you can explain your color theme with one word, it will, would work a lot better.
 An example is: Autumn, Sky, Forest, Money, Gold, Safety, Alpine, or Easter.
 Simple goes further.

-When it comes to unusual colors it’s best to use those sparingly.
+When it comes to unusual colors, it’s best to use those sparingly.
 Like the orange used in this site.
 It’s a lot more effective and really stands out when used properly.

-Beyond that there really isn’t a lot that could be said.
+Beyond that, there really isn’t a lot that could be said.
 Just need to play around with color combinations until it looks right.

 These are just a few examples.
 Bad Colors alone can dissuade people from visiting your site.